rbourgeat/llm-rp/README.md

 # 📖 LLM RP

-Your Custom Role Play with AI on Mac and Linux (for now).
+Your Custom Offline Role Play with AI on Mac and Linux (for now).

 ![LLM RP](llm-rp.png)